tsgates/arch-wiki-markdown/wiki/Oracle.md

     oraenv
     sqlplus '/as sysdba'

-> Setting Permissions for Normal Users
+> Setting permissions for normal users

 Since there is only one user(oracle) that has access to the oracle database, you need to add your normal user to the group "dba".
 In this case "joe" is the normal user:

-    gpasswd -a joe dba
+    # gpasswd -a joe dba

 The group changes will take effect after you logout and login again.
 The user oracle has the permissions to access the oracle home directory, ie